 It is important to note that the herbs and spices play a very important role in the traditional foods and dishes of Greece, the most commonly used are garlic, lemon, onion, oregano, parsley, laurel, mint, dill, cinnamon, cumin, and allspice.

 What are Greeks eating today?

 The current Greek diet has drastically changed in the past 30 years.
 Reports are noting that Greeks are consuming more calories and saturated fat.
 The overall prevalence of obesity is 22.5%, while that of overweight is 35.2%.
 This may be due to several factors: increased income, rise in the number of supermarkets, working women having less time to cook, eating out more often in fast-food restaurants, less exercise.
 Urbanization and economic growth led Greeks away from the traditional Mediterranean diet adapting a more westernized style of eating.
 Today highly processed food and fast food has unfortunately become a very important element in the Greek diet.
-The good news is that even with these new dietary habits, Greeks continue to have the lowest consumption of meat in the European Union and the highest consumption of fruits and vegetables.
+The good news is that even with these new dietary habits, Greeks are once agin embracing their traditional diet and cuisine and there is a strong movement of promoting these traditional eating habits.